Echoesong/GPT-buddy/README.md

 # GPT Buddy
-GPT Buddy is a MERN stack application designed to help users interact with the GPT-4 AI model.
-It allows users to input text and receive suggestions or responses from the AI, making it a perfect tool for brainstorming ideas, generating content, or simply having a chat with an AI companion.
+GPT Buddy is a MERN stack application designed to help users interact with OpenAI's language models, such as ChatGPT or GPT4.
+It allows users to input text and receive suggestions or responses from the AI, making it a perfect tool for brainstorming ideas, generating content, or summarizing a section of text.

 # Getting Started